nirdosh17/cfn-teardown/README.md

 - Multiple safety checks to prevent accidental deletion.

-- Generates a file `stack_teardown_details` listing stack dependencies which can be watched live to get an idea of how the script is working.
+- Generates `stack_teardown_details.json` listing stack dependencies which can be watched live to get an idea of how the script is working.
 It contains useful details like time taken to delete each stacks, delete attempts, failure reason and many more.

-- Supports slack notification via webhook.
+- Supports slack notification for deletion status updates via webhook.

+---

-## Install
+### Install

 ```bash